djblackett/hackathon/README.md

 # AI File Renamer

-AI File Renamer is a comprehensive solution for automatically renaming files based on their content using AI.
-It consists of both a CLI tool for local file processing and a web server API for remote AI-powered filename suggestions.
+AI File Renamer is a CLI tool for automatically renaming files based on their content using AI.
+It supports three backends: direct OpenAI API, local Ollama, or a remote Fly.io server.

 ---

 ## 🏗️ Architecture

-This project provides two main components:
+This project provides a unified CLI tool with three different AI backend options:

 ### 📱 CLI Client (`cmd/client/`)

 A command-line tool that scans directories for poorly named files and uses AI to suggest better filenames based on content.
+The CLI can operate in three modes:

+1. **🔗 Direct OpenAI Mode**: When `OPENAI_API_KEY` is provided, communicates directly with OpenAI APIs
+2. **🏠 Local Ollama Mode**: Use `--local` flag to process files with a local Ollama instance for privacy
+3. **☁️ Remote Server Mode**: Defaults to using a remote AI service deployed on Fly.io when no API key is available

 ### 🌐 Server API (`cmd/server/`)

 A web server that provides AI filename suggestion services via HTTP API, deployable to cloud platforms like Fly.io.
+This serves as the backend for the remote server mode.

 ---

 ## ✨ Features

-- 📁 **Multi-format support**: Scans `.txt`, `.md`, `.pdf`, `.json`, `.log`, `.cfg`, `.ini` files
+- 📁 **Multi-format support**: Scans `.txt`, `.md`, `.pdf`, `.json`, `.log`, `.cfg`, `.ini` files (more to come)
-- 🧠 **AI-powered**: Uses OpenAI GPT models or local Ollama for intelligent filename suggestions
+- 🧠 **Flexible AI backends**: Three modes - Direct OpenAI, Local Ollama, or Remote Fly.io server
 - 🗂️ **Clean naming**: Generates kebab-case filenames following best practices
-- 🛡️ **Privacy-focused**: Optional local LLM via Docker (Ollama) for sensitive documents
+- 🛡️ **Privacy-focused**: Local Ollama mode keeps all data on your machine
 - 🔒 **OCR fallback**: Handles scanned PDFs using Tesseract OCR
-- ⚙️ **Flexible deployment**: CLI for local use, server API for remote access
+- ⚙️ **Easy deployment**: Simple CLI with automatic backend selection
 - 🔄 **Concurrent processing**: Efficient batch processing with configurable concurrency
 - 🎯 **Smart filtering**: Skip already well-named files automatically